microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/README.md

 - - -

 ## Description
-This code example demonstrates the implementation of a dual-loop average current mode controller for the synchronous buck converter, comprised of an outer votlage loop and an inner curretn loop.
+This code example demonstrates the implementation of a dual-loop average current mode controller for the synchronous buck converter, comprised of an outer voltage loop and an inner current loop.
 The loop implementation also includes the required state machine managing board status analysis, start-up control, operation monitoring, fault handling and auto-restart capability.
 The buck converter state machine is based on a generic buck converter library package, which is configured and executed in user code.

 This code example also includes the LCD driver allowing users to observe runtime data on the on-board LC display.
 The on-board user switch `USER` allows users to change the active display page to observe input voltage, output voltage, output current and board temperature.